rohanbhuri/Bhuri-SAP/documentation/README.md

   - Keep secrets out of docs; prefer .env for URIs and secrets

 ## Notes on Obsolete/Overlapping Docs
-- The following pairs overlap and can be merged after a quick content review:
+- Consolidated and removed duplicates:
-  - user-management-setup.md and setup-user-management.md
+  - Removed: setup-user-management.md (use user-management-setup.md)
-  - DATABASE_MODULES_SETUP.md and MODULES_CREATED.md
+  - Removed: MODULES_CREATED.md (use DATABASE_MODULES_SETUP.md)
-- Marking for consolidation here only; files retained to avoid breaking links.